Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the last ten lines of a file
+Displays third line of a file